China strengthens foothold in EU with Portugal agreements

 Xi described Portugal as "an important hub in the land and maritime silk routes."

+In the EU, however, some influential countries are reluctant to let China invest in the bloc's critical energy and transport infrastructure.
+During Xi's trip to Spain last week, Portugal's neighbor refused to sign a memorandum of understanding expressing interest in joining the arrangement.

-The Portuguese government wants China to help develop Portugal's biggest Atlantic port and expand national energy company Energias de Portugal overseas, among other things.
+The Portuguese government wants China to help develop Sines, Portugal's biggest Atlantic port, and expand national energy company Energias de Portugal overseas, among other things.

+Portuguese Prime Minister Antonio Costa described the memorandum as a "strategic affirmation" of Portugal's place in connecting Asia and Europe.

+Portugal has long wanted to make the deep-water port of Sines, 150 kilometers (90 miles) south of Lisbon, a transatlantic logistics hub.

+China currently has a 23.27 percent stake in Energias de Portugal and is poised to buy control of more than 50 percent.
+EdP controls EdP Renewables, the third-largest provider of clean energy in the United States, and the deal is likely to catch the attention of the U.S. government.

-The two countries signed 17 cooperation agreements.
+China and Portugal signed 17 cooperation agreements.
 They included deals on joint technological research in the energy and communications sectors.

+Trade deals covered the export of Portuguese pork and grapes to China.